 As the women speculate on the significance of the dead canary, each connects the bird with her own experience.
 Mrs. Hale knows that Minnie once sang in the church choir, an activity that Mr. Wright put a stop to, just as he put a stop to the bird's singing.
 Also, as a farmer's wife, Mrs. Hale understands the desolation and loneliness of life on the prairie.
 She sees that the bird was both a thing of beauty and a companion.
-"If there had been years and years of-nothing, then a bird to sing to you," says Mrs. Hale, "it would be awful-still-after the bird was still" (198).
+"If there had been years and years of-nothing, then a bird to sing to you," says Mrs. Hale, "it would be awful-still-after the bird was still" (256).
 To Mrs. Peters, the stillness of the canary evokes memories of the time when she and her husband homesteaded in the northern plains.
-"I know what stillness is," she says, as she recalls the death of her first child, with no one around to console her (198).
+"I know what stillness is," she says, as she recalls the death of her first child, with no one around to console her (256).

-Elaine Hedges has written movingly of the isolation that women experienced on late-nineteenth- and early-twentiethcentury farms of the West and Midwest:
+Elaine Hedges has written movingly of the isolation that women experienced on late-nineteenth- and early-twentieth-century farms of the West and Midwest:

-Women themselves reported that it was not unusual to spend five months in a log cabin without seeing another woman . . . or to spend one and a half years after arriving before being able to take a trip to town. . . .
-(54)

-Details from the story provide evidence for the interpretation.
+Women themselves reported that it was not unusual to spend five months in a log cabin without seeing another Details from the story provide evidence for the interpretation.